The PHA’s publications include Circa and Historia (see below for details).

-Since its inception, the PHA (NSW & ACT) has produced a suite of publications.
+Since its inception, the PHA (NSW & ACT) has also produced a suite of publications.
 These include monographs, conference proceedings, lectures, and the quarterly newsletter Phanfare.

 PHA (NSW & ACT) publications explore a variety of topics including practical exploration of the practice of public history.
 They also feature the work of our members.